intellwe/.github/profile/README.md

-# Welcome to Chaffee-Lab (RRR)
+# Welcome to IntellWe (RRR)

-Welcome to Chaffee-Lab, a hub for AI innovation, experimentation, and solution-driven projects aimed at simplifying and automating everyday tasks.
+Welcome to IntellWe, a hub for AI innovation, experimentation, and solution-driven projects aimed at simplifying and automating everyday tasks.
 Our mission is to leverage cutting-edge artificial intelligence to create products that enhance and streamline daily life.

 ## About Us